Santius0/COMP-3610/README.md

 - **Submit [HERE](https://forms.gle/5R3qtzMD31K2VUQv7)**
 - Submit final report as a PDF along with Github links and any other required resources as a single zip file titled _groupLetter_.zip.
 E.g "A.zip", "B.zip" etc
 - Maximum submission size is 100 MB.
 Include links to datasets rather than including the raw dataset etc
+- You can make multiple submissions. **Only the most recent one will be accepted**
 - **Due Date**: Friday, March 19th, 2024, 11:59 PM

 ## 📑 Assignment #1 Submissions